plenodium/plenodium.github.io/README.md

-# AquaticGS
+# Plenodium

-This is the repository that contains source code for the [AquaticGS website](https://AquaticGS.github.io).
+This is the repository that contains source code for the [Plenodium website](https://Plenodium.github.io).

 # Website License